AAlab1819/Andrew-00000019529/Week04-Recurrence/README.md

 (1)
 input:

 5 6 3

 ******

 *..*.*

 ******

 *....*

 ******

 2 2

 2 5

 4 3

 output:

 6

 4

 10

 (2)

 input:

 4 4 1

 ****

 *..*

 *.**

 ****

 3 2

 output:

 8

 Explanation:
-We use a recursive function to
+We use a recursive function with parameters:
+1.

 Complexity: